mysticatea/cpx/README.md

     -c, --command <command>   A command text to transform each file.
     -C, --clean               Clean files that matches <source> like pattern in
                               <dest> directory before the first copying.
+    -f, --force               Force the file to be copied, even if the destination is readonly.
-    -i  --ignore              A comma separated list of gitignore style ignore patterns.
+    -i, --ignore              A comma separated list of gitignore style ignore patterns.
     -L, --dereference         Follow symbolic links when copying from them.
     -h, --help                Print usage information.